 Course Grade: Your combined journal, quiz, lab and presentation/talk scores will be worth 32% of your grade and each (non-dropped) exam will be worth 17% of your grade (note that there are four such exams, "two" of which may be your final exam).
 Your grade will also be influenced by your attendance and class participation.
 If you are absent for any portion of class, check the website and contact a classmate as soon as possible to get a copy of notes, handouts and assignments, as well as to find out about any announcements you may have missed.
 You are allowed four absences (note that this includes labs).
 More than four unexcused absences will lower your grade by at least one letter.
 The greater the number of absences, the greater the reduction.
 Excused absences require documentation such as a letter from a dean.
-It is impolite to arrive late to class; habitual tardiness will lower your grade.
+It is impolite to arrive late to class or leave the classroom while class is in session unless it is an emergency.
+Habitual tardiness will lower your grade.
 On the other hand, if you have perfect attendance in the course and no latenesses, I will add three points to your lowest (non-dropped) exam.